transistorfet/moa/README.md

 By default, the minifb frontend will scale the window by 2.
 This can be changed with the `--scale [1,2,4]` option.

+The `-t` or `--threaded` options will run the simulated hardware in a separate thread from the frontend, which will run as fast as possible, faster than real-time.
+By default, the simulated hardware is run inline with the frontend's update cycle, which is limited to 60Hz.
+The simulation will be run for 16.6ms of simulated time for each frame the frontend draws.
+But the simulated time is not accurate and Sega Genesis games will run slower than they should.

 The `-d` or `--debugger` option will make the emulator start the debugger before running.
 There is a simple built-in debugger for stepping through the rom instructions being emulated.
 The state of the CPU registers will